cyborgx0x/quizzle/README.md

-# A Quiz Desktop App

-This App written in python, tkinter
-The next version will be written in C# to reduce the work for developer
+# Quizzle

+Generate the test that suitable for your progression